Skip to content

 2. If the locale is not in supported_locales, it raises ValueError.

-Three implementations ship with the library.
+Three implementations ship with the library, all importable from fastapi_views.i18n.

 JsonFilesTranslations